 David: And the pasta which is the five.
 And that’s what I do.
 That’s all I do.

 Nadia: That’s all you do.
-In Rome is very popular to make carbonara with rigatoni or spaghetti.
+In Rome it’s very popular to make carbonara with rigatoni or spaghetti.

 David: Yeah, spaghetti.